 If you are visiting Barcelona soon and are looking for the best walking tour that brings you to all the famous Gaudi buildings in Barcelona, then look no further.
 This article should answer all your questions and help you find the best Gaudi tour for your visit!

 We recently visited Barcelona and, before our trip, we did a lot of research trying to find the very best Gaudi tour in Barcelona.
 After all, seeing Gaudi’s masterpieces is one of the must-do’s in Spain!

-In this article, you can read about the Gaudi architecture tour we chose and why we think that it’s the best Gaudi tour that you can do in Barcelona.
+In this guide, you can read about the Gaudi architecture tour we chose and why we think that it’s the best Gaudi tour that you can do in Barcelona.
 Find out!

 Good to know: If my enthusiasm about this Gaudi tour seems a bit exaggerated, it’s only because we truly loved it.
 It made our whole trip to Barcelona so much more memorable and I wish you the same unforgettable experience!